Macros | |

 Define to determine if code is being built for the Microsoft XBox.

-If this define exists, then you are creating code that runs on the Intel Celeron for a Microsoft XBox.
+If this define exists, then code is created to run on the Intel Pentium III Coppermine for a Microsoft XBox.

 #define BURGER_XBOX360 |